abdul466basit/abdul466basit/README.md

-- 👋 Hi, I’m Abdul Basit Siddiqui undergrate Computer System Engineering student at NED University of Engineering & Technology.
+- 👋 Hi, I’m Abdul Basit Siddiqui undergraduate Computer System Engineering student at NED University of Engineering & Technology.
 - 👀 I’m interested in Cyber Security.
 - 🌱 I’m currently learning Web Development.
 - 💞️ I’m looking to collaborate with the developers who are willing to create project on Web.